prettier/prettier-eslint/README.md

 The options to pass for formatting with `prettier`.
 If not provided, `prettier-eslint` will attempt to create the options based on the `eslintConfig` (whether that's provided or derived via `filePath`).
 You can also provide _some_ of the options and have the remaining options derived via your eslint config.
 This is useful for options like `parser`.

+**NOTE:** these options _override_ the eslint config.
+If you want fallback options to be used only in the case that the rule cannot be inferred from eslint, see "fallbackPrettierOptions" below.

+#### fallbackPrettierOptions (?Object)

+The options to pass for formatting with `prettier` if `prettier-eslint` is not able to create the options based on the the `eslintConfig` (whether that's provided or derived via `filePath`).
+These options will only be used in the case that the corresponding eslint rule cannot be found and the prettier option has not been manually defined in `prettierOptions`.
+If the fallback is not given, `prettier-eslint` will just use the default `prettier` value in this scenario.

 #### logLevel (?Enum: ['trace', 'debug', 'info', 'warn', 'error', 'silent'])